 Technical Analysis of XNG/USD

-Price action is approaching a major resistance area, formed by:
+Price is currently near a resistance zone formed by:

-→ the upper boundary of the channel, widened after the bullish breakout in late October;
+→ The upper boundary of a broad descending channel, extended following a bullish breakout in late October.

 This article represents the opinion of the Companies operating under the FXOpen brand only.
 It is not to be construed as an offer, solicitation, or recommendation with respect to products and services provided by the Companies operating under the FXOpen brand, nor is it to be considered financial advice.